 Our approach to art rejects the notion that visual art is only for the few.
 With a strong foundation born out of exposure to so many modes of expression during their early childhood and lower school years, students in the upper division are ready to explore and experiment with more sophisticated methods and media.

-”The projects are sophisticated, but approachable," says Upper Division Art Teacher Lily Howard-Smith. ”Enjoyment comes when students feel confident and capable of accomplishing what they set out to do.“
+”The projects are sophisticated, but approachable," says Upper Division Art Teacher Lily Ivanov. ”Enjoyment comes when students feel confident and capable of accomplishing what they set out to do."

 Creation of ceramic animals in fourth grade